ragvri/anime_scrapper/README.md

 # Anime_scrapper

-This Allows you to download all episodes of a series from animeheaven.eu .
+This allows you to download all episodes of a series from animeheaven.eu .

 First install the required modules